 The following illustration shows a deployment in which all nodes are in the same data center but in which assured replication is configured on only a subset of the directory servers.
 This subset of servers constitutes a replication group, and each server is assigned the same group ID (1).
 When a change is made on one of the directory servers in the replication group, an acknowledgment must be received from all the directory servers in the group before the initial LDAP call is returned to the client.
 The remaining directory servers in the topology will still replay the change, but their acknowledgment is not required before the LDAP call is returned.
 If a change made on one of the servers outside of the group, no acknowledgment from other directory servers is required before the LDAP call is returned to the client.

 In this example, the replication server that is connected to directory servers outside of the replication group is still assigned a group ID of 1.
-This configuration ensures failover in the case of another replication server being offline.
+This configuration ensures failover if another replication server is offline.
 In this case, if a directory server within the replication group connects to this particular replication server, assured replication must still work.
 For the purpose of failover, any replication server must be assigned the same group ID if there is a chance that a directory server within the group might connect to it at some stage.

 The following illustration shows a deployment with two data centers (in different geographical locations).
 Each data center has safe read mode configured locally within the data center.
 All of the directory servers and the replication servers within the same data center are assigned the same group ID (1 for the first data center and 2 for the second data center).
 The directory servers within the same data center operate in a more tightly consistent synchronized manner.
 Any change made on a directory server must be replayed and acknowledged from all directory servers within that data center before the LDAP client call returns.